V5C – The Ultimate Guide to the V5

 You can end up receiving a substantial fine when the V5 isn’t kept updated with your current information.
 It may also be worth bookmarking this guide to avoid any problems now, or in the future.
 The V5C is a straightforward document, but it’s worth knowing everything about it.

-What is the V5C document?
+What is the V5C logbook?